avatao/avatao-blog/_posts/2016-10-18-Interview-CyKor.md

 <span class="post answer">CK:</span> We don't really have a long-term goal, but we prefer keeping our rank up high constantly.
 Considering our long-term goal, we would like to launch a world well-known hacking competition orgnanized by CyKor and also produce a wargame website for educational purposes.

 <span class="post question">GP: You regularly play on various CTF competitions as CyKor with really nice results (e.g., ranked 2nd on Belluminar).
-On DEFCON, however, your team joined (DEFKOR)[https://ctftime.org/team/16702].
+On DEFCON, however, your team joined DEFKOR.
 So what is the difference between CyKOR and DEFKOR?
 </span>

-<span class="post answer">CK:</span> DEFKOR is a united team which integrates  CyKor, (Raon_ASRT)[https://ctftime.org/team/3206] and other few great experts like Junghoon Lee.
+<span class="post answer">CK:</span> DEFKOR is a united team which integrates  CyKor, [Raon_ASRT](https://ctftime.org/team/3206) and other few great experts like Junghoon Lee.
 Some of them are working for security companies or doing research as post-graduates.

 <span class="post question">GP: What tools do you use regularly on CTFs and why those?
 Do you have your own toolset?</span>

 <span class="post answer">CK:</span> Generally, we use IDA and python.
 IDA Pro gives us statisfying result for reversing and pwnable challenges.
-As for web-hacking, we use proxys like (Fiddler)[http://www.telerik.com/fiddler], (Paros)[http://tools.kali.org/web-applications/paros] and [Burp Suite](https://portswigger.net/burp/).
+As for web-hacking, we use proxys like [Fiddler](http://www.telerik.com/fiddler), [Paros](http://tools.kali.org/web-applications/paros) and [Burp Suite](https://portswigger.net/burp/).
 We especially like Fiddler which provides a very comfy interface for web challenges on CTFs.

 <span class="post question">GP: Many people argue that CTF games are not realistic.
 What do you think of it?
 Can you utilize your knowledge in your professional life? </span>